-The functionality of WiELD-CAVE has been defined using use cases and scenarios as defined by the formal modeling process presented in [1] (section 1 of this paper).
+The functionality of WiELD-CAVE has been defined using use cases and scenarios as defined by the formal modeling process presented in [3] (Section 1 of this paper).
 The use case diagram, shown in Section 3.1, captures the entire functionality of WiELD-CAVE.
 This was done to help identify the mechanisms through which the user would interact with WiELD-CAVE.
-The use cases are compared to the requirements listed in Section 2 using the Requirements Traceability Matrix in Section 3.2.
+The use cases are compared to the requirements listed in Section 2 using the Requirements Traceability Matrix in Section 3.2, see Fig. 2.